kristianmandrup/authorize-mw/README.md

 To facilitate creating generic matchers, a set of `MatchMaker` classes have been defined for each of the keys in the access request.
 These are `UserMatcher`, `ActionMatcher`, `SubjectMatcher`, `ContextMatcher`.

-The can be used either directly by instantiation or via the `matching(access)` convenience methods of `Permit`, which employs the `AccessMatcher` that in turn contains convenience methods for using all the specific access matchers just mentioned!
+The matchers can be used either directly by instantiation or via the `matching(access)` convenience methods of `Permit`, which employs the `AccessMatcher` that in turn contains convenience methods for using all the specific access matchers just mentioned!